List of JoJo's Bizarre Adventure characters: Part 3: Stardust Crusaders

-J. Geil is the son of Enya the Hag and is responsible for murdering Jean Pierre Polnareff's sister Sherry Polnareff.
+J. Geil is the son of Enya the Hag and is responsible for raping and murdering Jean Pierre Polnareff's sister Chérie (Note: "Sherry" in official English releases.)
+Polnareff.
 J. Geil is sadistic and cruel, and constantly taunts Polnareff.
 Like his mother, he has two right hands, which was the sole clue Polnareff had for years.
 His Stand is Hanged Man (Hangudo Man), a light-based Stand which manifests itself through reflections.
 Any attack done on a person's reflection will be mirrored on the person themself.
 He first shows by making his Stand appear in front of Polnareff and forcing him to separate from the rest of the group, making him an easy target for him and his partner Hol Horse.
 After a short confrontation between Emperor and Silver Chariot, Muhammad Avdol joins the fight but is quickly disposed of by a combination of Emperor and Hanged Man.
 Later, Polnareff finally gets his revenge with Kakyoin's help and brutally cuts down J. Geil with Silver Chariot.

+In Japanese, he is voiced by Takuya Kirimoto in the 2014 anime and Mugihito in the 1993 OVA.
+In English, he is voiced by Tom Fahn in the 2014 anime and Dave Arendash in the 1993 OVA.